guidanoli/cptk/README.md

 ## Mechanism

-The toolkit is controlled through a set of commands that manipulate projects and source files.
+The toolkit is controlled through a set of commands given to the `cpt` main script.
 You can think of it as a console interface of a very simple IDE, which lets you edit and run programs, save and load projects.
-The current language and configurations for each language are stored internally, and if not specified, are assumed by default.
+The current language and configurations for each language are stored internally, and if not specified, the most recently set are assumed.

-These commands can also take additional arguments.
-For example, compiling a C++17 application may take custom compiler flags like `-std=c++17`.
+The commands can also take additional arguments.
+For example, compiling a C++17 application may take custom compiler flags such as `-std=c++17`.
 Note that when additional arguments are present, the programming language name must be explicit, even when it is the default.

 ## Dependencies